The Friends of Fort Vancouver National Historic Site organization operates the Friends Bookstore and Gallery in the Visitor Center.

 Special gifts in the shop now

-The Shop has stocked some beautiful Russian items.
+The Bookstore and Gallery has stocked some beautiful Russian items.
 Items in this “Russian Collection,” including hand carved toys, Matryoshka (or nesting) dolls, lacquer pins, barrettes, boxes, and birch bark boxes are all handmade and intricately hand painted in Russia.
 Each item is a tiny work of art.
 Matryoshka dolls were introduced to Russia from China over the “Silk Road” to Nizhny Novgorod in the late nineteenth century and soon after became a famous Russian tradition known throughout the world.
 Birch Bark boxes and handcrafts were first developed in the birch forests of the Ural Mountains.
 Their patterns often reflect rugged mountainous scenes and animals of the forests.
 Lacquerware is generally made of papier-mâché and for many it represents a high form of artistic talent.
 These are intricately hand painted, some reflecting Russian scenes, flowers and often fairy tales.
 Lacquer painting as an art form evolved from icon painting in Russia.

 You will find cards, posters, toys and much more that reflects the people, cultures and eras that are represented at the Fort Vancouver National Historic Site.
 We have wonderful cedar bark baskets of the type traditionally used for huckleberry gathering, bead work, barrettes, necklaces and earrings by Native artists, including Aleut artist Lois Thadei.

 The US Forest Service is now at the Visitor Center at the Fort Vancouver National Historic Site.
-US Forest Service regional maps are available for purchase at the Shop.
+US Forest Service regional maps are available for purchase at the shop.